-The science and technology committee of our board of directors is currently composed of three directors: Dr. Bonita, Dr. Davis and Dr. Morrison, with Dr. Morrison serving as chair of the science and technology committee.
-Effective as of the date of the Annual Meeting, the science and technology committee will be composed of three directors: Dr. Bonita, Dr. Molineaux and Dr. Morrison, with Dr. Morrison serving as chair of the science and technology committee assists and advises the board of directors with respect to scientific research and development matters.
+The science and technology committee of our board of directors is currently composed of three directors: Dr. Bonita, Dr. Molineaux and Dr. Stein, with Dr. Stein serving as chair of the science and technology committee.
+The science and technology committee assists and advises the board of directors with respect to scientific research and development matters.
 The science and technology committee's responsibilities include, among other things: